databricks/databricks-vscode/packages/databricks-vscode/README.md

 ### Telemetry

-The VSCode extension for Databricks collects pseudonymized telemetry about the behavior and performance of the extension.
+The VSCode extension for Databricks collects anonymized telemetry about the behavior and performance of the extension.
 At any time, you can see the telemetry collected by this extension by running `code --telemetry` from the command line.
 Telemetry collection is optional and can be disabled at any time by setting the `telemetry.telemetryLevel` setting to `off`.

 **Happy Coding!**